CityofToronto/bdit_data-sources/here/here_aggregation.md

 HAVING sum(link_hourly.here_length) >= (total_length * 0.8); -- where at least 80% of links have data
 ```

-**Step 4**: Aggregate corridor level hourly travel time up to each defined time periods for each day
+**Step 4**: Aggregate corridor level hourly travel time up to each defined time period for each day

 ```sql
 -- Aggregate corridor level hourly travel time to time periods